The talent is there.

 Each of these ten institutions has assembled stellar faculties, developed student-focused paths of study, and provide robust support for writers accepted into their degree programs.

-To be considered for inclusion in our top 10, these MFA programs all must be fully-funded degrees, as recognized by Read The Workshop.
+To be considered for inclusion in this list, these MFA programs all must be fully-funded degrees, as recognized by Read The Workshop.

 Creative Writing education has broadened and expanded over recent years, and no single method or plan fits for all students.